MikoBrandini/Legejo-Old-Version/README.md

 **[Legejo](https://legejo.herokuapp.com/)**
 ======
-In Esperanto Legejo means "reading place". https://legejo.herokuapp.com/
+In Esperanto Legejo (Le-Gey-O) means "reading place". https://legejo.herokuapp.com/
 This app allows users to read curated articles from wikipedia in Esperanto.
 If they run into a word that they don't know, they can click on it and read the definition.
 Afterwards,